TimHeckel/meteor-pretty-checkable/README.md

-###Bootboxjs - Meteor Smart Package
+Pretty Checkable - Meteor Smart Package

-This is a the [bootboxjs bootstrap plugin](http://bootboxjs.com) as a meteor smart package.
+This is a the [jQuery pretty checkable plugin](http://arthurgouveia.com/prettyCheckable/) as a meteor smart package.

 ###How to use?

 1. Install [meteorite](https://github.com/oortcloud/meteorite)
-2. `mrt add bootboxjs`
+2. `mrt add pretty-checkable`

-Check out the [bootboxjs api](http://bootboxjs.com) for more details.